If you appreciate this article, please click the g +1 button at the top to upvote it. Thank you!

 - Controllability, Dispatchability, and Load Balancing of Hydroelectric Power Plants

 - Impact of Weather and Climate on Hydroelectric Dams

-A hydroelectric dam is a hydroelectric power plant that accumulates water from rivers in a dam and lets it flow out at a high speed through turbines.
+A hydroelectric dam is a hydroelectric power plant that accumulates water from rivers in a dam and lets it flow out through turbines.

 The motion of the water is kinetic energy and this movement pushes the turbine blades, causing them to turn.